zoxpx/pxdocs/content/install-with-other/docker/standalone/_index.md

 Running Portworx as a runC container eliminates any cyclical dependencies between a Docker container consuming storage from the Portworx container.
 It also enables you to run your Linux containers without a Docker daemon completely, while still getting all of the advantages of a Linux container and cloud native storage from Portworx.

-To install and configure PX to run directly with OCI/runC, please use the configuration steps described in this section.

-{{<info>}}**Migrating from PX-Containers to PX-OCI**: If you already had PX running as a Docker container (Portworx 1.2.10 and lower) and now want to upgrade to runC, follow the instructions at [Migrate Portworx installed using Docker to OCI/runc](/install-with-other/docker/standalone/migrate-docker-to-oci). {{</info>}}

 ## Install

 ### Prerequisites